shunk031/shunk031.github.io/content/home/05_domestic-conferences.md

 # Order that this section appears on the page.
 weight: 5

-title: Domestic Conference in Japanese 📝
+title: Domestic Conference / Presentation in Japan 🇯🇵
 subtitle: >
   [All domestic conference papers >>](/publication/#9)